 Show yourself, don’t be the one to come in last and go home first.
 Show your managers that you go for it fully and are not someone who will walk the edges.

 It goes without saying that you have to do your job well; you prepare meetings well and send agendas around in advance.
 You set out your schedules neatly and monitor closely.
-You are open to help others, but you can also ask others for their opinion in order to achieve better results.
+You are open to helping others, but you can also ask others for their opinion in order to achieve better results.
 Do your best to show others that you really enjoy your job.
 Try to build a reputation as someone who is always positive and that people enjoy working with.

 Such things may seem obvious to you, but they do stand out in an organization.
-A colleague with whom it is nice to work and who has everything in order, has an advantage when they are looking for someone for a new (higher) position.
+A colleague with whom it is nice to work and who has everything in order has an advantage when they are looking for someone for a new (higher) position.

-Usually it is not necessary to submit your resume, but it will help enormously if you can demonstrate what you have achieved in recent years by means of documentation.
+Usually, it is not necessary to submit your resume, but it will help enormously if you can demonstrate what you have achieved in recent years by means of documentation.
 Therefore, during your work, always record your own performance on paper, keep your assessment interviews and documents about your performance.
 Even if the application process runs through someone you do not work with directly, these documents show that you are performing well.

 Apply for the position

 Have you seen an internal vacancy that you would like to apply for?
 Contact the department that is responsible for this, often a recruiter or HR.
 Or make it known to your manager that you are interested in the position.